siddi582/PyBer_Analysis/README.md

 # Background
 V. Isualize has given a brand-new assignment.
 Using Python skills and knowledge of Pandas, I will create a summary DataFrame of the ride-sharing data by city type.
 Then, using Pandas and Matplotlib, I will create a multiple-line graph that shows the total weekly fares for each city type.
 Finally, a written report summarizes how the data differs by city type and how those differences can be used by decision-makers at PyBer.

+# Summary
+The PyBer Summary Dataframe compares PyBer's ridesharing services in three distinct cities: Rural, Suburban, and Urban.
+The data highlights the demand for Pybers ride-sharing among urban cities as opposed to suburban and rural.
+In the period January 2019-May2019 , 1625 rides are shown in urban cities while 625 rides are in Suburban cities, and 125 rides are in rural cities.
+These percentages are highlighted in the figures below and show Urban cities significantly benefit PyBer's platform through overall rides.

 # What You'll See
 This new assignment consists of two technical analysis deliverables and a written report to present your results.